maybenomad/WMU-CS2240/A1_Map/README.md

 ```c
 void map_destroy(map_t* self);
 ```
 Cleans up the dictionary structure.
-May be entry if no cleanup is required.
+May be empty if no cleanup is required.